JonathanWilbur/mueller-report/volume1.md

 According to Cohen, he did not consider the political import of the Trump Moscow project to the 2016 U.S. presidential election at the time.
-Cohen also did not recall candidate Trump or anyone affiliated with the Trump campaign discussing the political implications of the Trump Moscow project with him. however, Cohen recalled conversations with Trump in which the candidate suggested that his campaign would be a significant "infomercial " for Trump-branded properties.
+Cohen also did not recall candidate Trump or anyone affiliated with the Trump campaign discussing the political implications of the Trump Moscow project with him.
+However, Cohen recalled conversations with Trump in which the candidate suggested that his campaign would be a significant "infomercial " for Trump-branded properties.
 329